jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 See here that `fullName` is not part of the E-R diagram and is declared as a field on the GraphQL schema.

-A basic implementation, using a loader, can be as follows:
+A basic implementation using a loader might be as follows:

 ```typescript
 async function loadUsersByIds(ids) {